Flutter-Tech/fsc-docs-site/how/readable-source.md

 | News Updates            | Slack channel                                                   | GitHub Discussions, Email                         |

 Further information and guides on usage for all these recommended approaches can be found in [our technical docs](/docs/).

+## "Our work is too sensitive"...

+It is sometimes not possible or desirable to share all your work with all of Flutter: some of it may be commercially confidential or employee/customer sensitive.
+If really necessary, there are two approaches to address this problem:

+- Separate the sensitive unshareable elements from the rest of the capability: making that unshareable bit as small as possible and sharing a mock so the shared capability is runnable.
+- Reducing the sharing boundary to a more limited group: this may still be cross-divisional but might be limited to those who have a direct need for this access, or provide access reactively when requested.

+For example various pricing models within the inner source risk & trading ecosystem are commercially sensitive and contain specific proprietary IP that needs to be carefully protected.
+In this case these specific models have reduced access restrictions applied to them, but they are just a small part of the wider ecosystem that is shared to the normal extent.